-While statistically, it costs less to do business in Middlesex County than in other life sciences hubs including New York, Boston, and Washington, D.C., we realize that access to venture capital and other forms of funding is critical for life sciences companies in the early stages.
+While statistically, it can cost less to do business in Middlesex County than in other life sciences hubs including New York and Boston, we realize that access to venture capital and other forms of funding is critical for life sciences companies in the early stages.
 That is why the Middlesex County Office of Business Engagement will work with you to secure incentives, and funding available at the regional or state level.
 There are local venture capital partners including the Foundation for Health Advancement to help you obtain grants and funding.
 And Wall Street – the financial mecca for investment capital is only a 45-minute drive or train ride from Middlesex County.

 Get in Touch with the Middlesex County Business Engagement Team